 Imagine a friend is putting together their own workshop and they’ve never owned any of their own tools.
-What would you tell them they need to get started and what could wait until down the road?
+What would you tell them they need in order to get started, and what could wait until down the road?

 While there are certainly hundreds of tools and gadgets that would come in handy in a workshop, here’s a list of our top eight must-haves to get started...

 No matter what you’re working on, you’re going to need one of these hardworking tools for drilling holes or securing screws.
 Makita’s 1/2” cordless drill/driver can handle any project you throw its way, and it will certainly earn its keep.